 Who should not exfoliate?

 While most people will see great benefits from exfoliation, there are some skin conditions for which it is not suitable.
-These circumstances include eczema, bacterial acne, psoriasis, and compromised skins (red, irritated and ultra-sensitive skins, open wounds).
+These circumstances include eczema, bacterial breakouts, psoriasis, and compromised skins (red, irritated and ultra-sensitive skins, open wounds).
 Cystic acne sufferers should also approach exfoliation with care.
 If you suffer from these conditions and would like advice on products which are suitable for your unique circumstances, please get in contact with us!